A Rawdon schoolgirl who has type 1 diabetes is to speak about the condition in Parliament.

 Gracie’s mum Briony said the MP had been very helpful: “Stuart Andrew has been in regular touch with Gracie and came round to see her after she wrote to him.”

 She said her daughter wanted to make a contribution to finding a cure.
 She said: “It is a hard daily regime for any child to have to cope with.
-The spontaneity is taken away and that is not fair for a child.
+The spontaneity is taken away and that is not fair

 “This has given her something positive to focus on.
 I am really proud of Gracie and so is her dad.”